faniabdullah/bangkit-final-project/Machine Learning Development/Trial Model/readme.md

 # Trial Model of Skin Cancer Detection:

-There is 3 Method for Classification with using same datasets but with different processing of the datasets, here is the source of the datasets <br>
+There is 4 Method for Classification with using same datasets but with different processing of the datasets, here is the source of the datasets <br>

 - Source Datasets: <br>
   https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000
   <br>

- This datasets contains of 10000 picture of Skin disease with 7 Classes.
+ This datasets contains of 10000 picture of Skin disease with 7 Classes, but we divided it into 7,5,3 and 2 Classes.
 Here we using Machine Learning with Tensorflow as framework to Classify the skin disease by using transfer learning Xception, here is the Labels, Modified Datasets and also Saved Model (*.h5 format):

 - Label of Classification